 - See if the operator would be willing to run the tour in reverse order.
 This will get you to most groups’ last stop first, and miss the crowds at every stop.

 - Find a boat that is leaving earlier than the rest, another great way to have the stops to yourself.

-- Book with an established place to ensure you tour leaves as scheduled.
+- Book with an established place to ensure your tour leaves as scheduled.

-- Rent or bring a water bag for camera and other gear (50 PHP rental).
+- Rent or bring a water bag for the camera and other gear (50 PHP rental).

-- Bring water shoes for tour C – It seems everywhere they take you on EL Nido tour C you are walking on sharp rocks.
-El Nido Tour A is manageable without, but tour C is much better with them.
+- Bring water shoes for tour C – It seems everywhere they take you on EL Nido tour C, you are walking on sharp rocks.
+El Nido Tour A is manageable without them, but Tour C is much better with them.